 Cheating clauses in prenuptial agreements

 Some prenuptial agreements include a “cheating clause” that cancels or changes the agreement if one spouse has an extramarital affair, or assigns a financial penalty.
 Dig out your prenup (or postnuptial agreement).
 Does it include any language around what happens if a spouse has an affair, what the burden of proof is, and what the penalty is for cheating?
 This is information to show to your attorney for help enforcing the terms.

 Infidelity generally does not affect decisions about custody arrangements unless the unfaithful spouse exposes the children to someone who is dangerous or who might affect them negatively.
 For example, if one parent allows an alcoholic or a sex offender to spend time in the home, this could affect that parent’s custody or visitation rights, regardless of the exact nature of the relationship with the objectionable person.

 Need legal guidance in your divorce?
 Our caring, compassionate family law attorneys are here to provide confidential, nonjudgmental help.
 Start safeguarding your future today.
-Please today at 888-888-0919 to schedule your free confidential consultation, or click the button below.
+Please today at 888-888-0919 to schedule your confidential consultation, or click the button below.